ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 ```

 !!! warning "Warning"
-    **TOAST** values conversion is not supported.
+    Replication of [**TOAST**](https://www.postgresql.org/docs/9.5/storage-toast.html) values is not supported.
 Default value for the data type will be used.